How to calm aggression in nursing patients: Tips for successful de-escalation

 Crisis phase

-The patient is directing their anger at a target, and there is potential danger.
+The patient is directing their rage at a target, and there is potential danger.

 Elegant Tip Section